reactive-python/reactpy/docs/source/about/contributor-guide.rst

 who can:

 - Improve our documentation
-- Teach and tell others about IDOM
+- Teach and tell others about ReactPy
 - Share ideas for new features
 - Report bugs
 - Participate in general discussions